 The Company derives no income from operations, as all of its projects since inception have been exploration projects.
 Accordingly, the activities of the Company have been financed by cash raised through promissory notes, issue of debentures, private placements of securities, the exercise of warrants and stock options and its initial public offering.
-As the Company does not expect to generate cash flows from operations in the near future, it will continue to rely primarily upon the sale of securities to raise capital.
+As the Company does not expect to generate cash flows from operations in the near future, it will continue to rely primarily upon the sale of securities to raise capital and government subsidies, if available, due to COVID-19.
 As a result, the availability of financing, as and when needed, to fund the Company's activities cannot be assured.
 See "Risk Factors" below.

 During fiscal 2020, the Company's corporate head office costs are estimated to average less than \$70,000 per quarter.
-Head office costs include professional fees, reporting issuer costs, business development costs and general and administrative costs.
+Head office costs include professional fees, reporting issuer costs, business development costs, and general and administrative costs.
 Head office costs exclude project generation and evaluation costs.
 The cost of acquisition and work commitments on new acquisitions cannot be accurately estimated.
-The Company believes it has adequate working capital for the twelve months ending March 31, 2021 to fund its corporate head office costs due to the Offering that closed in January 2020.
+The Company believes it has adequate working capital for the twelve months ending September 30, 2021 to fund its corporate head office costs, if exploration activities are reduced, and the payments of accounts payables are deferred, where allowed by the specific creditor.